Thomas Newcomen

-He was born in Dartmouth, in Devon, England, to a merchant family and baptised at St. Saviour's Church on 28 February 1664.
-In those days flooding in coal and tin mines was a major problem.
+He was born in Dartmouth, in Devon, England, to a merchant family and baptized at St. Saviour's Church on 28 February 1664.
+In those days, flooding in coal and tin mines was a major problem.
 Newcomen was soon engaged in trying to improve ways to pump out the water from such mines.
 His ironmonger's business specialised in designing, manufacturing and selling tools for the mining industry.

 Religious life

 Thomas Newcomen was a lay preacher and a teaching elder in the local Baptist church.
-After 1710 he became the pastor of a local group of Baptists.
-His father had been one of a group who brought the well-known Puritan John Flavel to Dartmouth.
+After 1710, he became the pastor of a local group of Baptists.
+His father had been one of a group who brought the well-known Puritan minister John Flavel to Dartmouth.
 Later one of Newcomen's business contacts in London, Edward Wallin, was another Baptist minister who had connections with the well-known Doctor John Gill of Horsleydown, Southwark.
 Newcomen's connection with the Baptist church at Bromsgrove materially aided the spread of his steam engine, as the engineers Jonathan Hornblower Sr. and his son were involved in the same church.

 Developing the atmospheric engine

 Newcomen's great achievement was his steam engine, developed around 1712; combining the ideas of Thomas Savery and Denis Papin, he created a steam engine for the purpose of lifting water out of a tin mine.
 It is likely that Newcomen was already acquainted with Savery, whose forebears were merchants in south Devon.
 Savery also had a post with the Commissioners for Sick and Hurt Seamen, which took him to Dartmouth.
 Savery had devised a "fire engine", a kind of thermic syphon, in which steam was admitted to an empty container and then condensed.
 The vacuum thus created was used to suck water from the sump at the bottom of the mine.
 The "fire engine" was not very effective and could not work beyond a limited depth of around thirty feet.

 Newcomen replaced the receiving vessel (where the steam was condensed) with a cylinder containing a piston based on Papin's design.
 Instead of the vacuum drawing in water, it drew down the piston.
 This was used to work a beam engine, in which a large wooden beam rocked upon a central fulcrum.
 On the other side of the beam was a chain attached to a pump at the base of the mine.
 As the steam cylinder was refilled with steam, readying it for the next power stroke, water was drawn into the pump cylinder and expelled into a pipe to the surface by the weight of the machinery.
-Newcomen and his partner John Calley built the first successful engine of this type at the Conygree Coalworks near Dudley in the West Midlands.
+Newcomen and his partner John Calley built the first successful engine of this type at the Conygree Coalworks, Tipton, in the West Midlands.
 A working replica of this engine can be seen at the Black Country Living Museum nearby.